katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 **How about maintaining multiple versions as separate services?**

 Although this sounds like a good idea, it really isn't.
-An entirely new service also comes with it's own overhead.
+An entirely new service also comes with its own overhead.
 You'll have more things to monitor and more things that can fail.
 Bugs found in old versions will likely need to be fixed in new versions too.

 It gets even more complicated if all versions of the service need a shared view of the underlying data.
 You could have them all talking to the same database, but that would be another bad idea!
 They would all be strongly coupled to the persistence schema.
 Any changes to the schema in any version can cause unintended breakage in other versions.
 You end up having to keep multiple code bases in sync.